It’s never too late to get the conversation going.

 College is a time for your student to gain new experiences, build new friendships, and make new memories that will last a lifetime.
 As you prepare your student for this transition, there are a lot of good reasons to include a conversation about consent.

 This resource will provide you with tools to help you prepare for an open dialogue with your student about consent.
 It includes important information on UT policies and procedures, the importance of discussing consent, and how consent is affected by substance use.

 Remember, as a parent you are, and will continue to be, the primary influence in your student’s life.

 It is critical for parents and families to know and understand the trends and culture surrounding alcohol and drugs (AOD) as they prepare to send their student to the University of Tennessee.
 Communication with your student is key for their success.

 Many times it can be difficult to have a conversation with your student about AOD.
 However, it is important that they know your beliefs, attitudes, and values related to AOD use and discuss them with you.
 The Center for Health Education and Wellness has developed the guide, “Start the Conversation,” to assist parents and families with this important discussion.

 The purpose of this guide is to provide you with the tools you need to engage in an open dialogue with your student about alcohol.

-To help you fully prepare for this important conversation, it includes facts about alcohol and college drinking, UT policies, the importance of discussing your family history, and ways in which to discuss your expectations before your student leaves for college.
+To help you fully prepare for this important conversation, the guide includes facts about alcohol and college drinking, UT policies, the importance of discussing your family history, and ways in which to discuss your expectations before your student leaves for college.

-Visit the Parents Association website for more information about parent & family involvement.
+Visit the Family Engagement website for more information about parent & family involvement.